AntirWiki/Antir/content/Miscellanious/Homerules.md

 _Example: The party is investigating a murderer who targets manual laborers in the capital city.
 A player with the Sailor background claims that they know somebody who works at the docks.
 This is a very likely scenario - a sailor spends much time at the docks after all.
 As such, the GM does not call for a Society check.
 Given this character's cheerful nature, the GM sets the diplomacy DC at 15.
 The player rolls a 26 - a critical success!
 The player and the GM decide that this NPC is a close family member of the player character, and as such is Helpful towards them.
 The party then heads to the docks to meet with this NPC._

+# Hero Points
+Hero points are not refreshed at the beginning of each session.
+Instead, you reset to one hero point at narrative checkpoints, which may occur mid-session.
+These checkpoints will still occur about once per session to preserve balance.
 # Plot Points
 D20 rerolls aren't the only way to bend fortune in your favor.
 Hero points can be spent to reroll any roll (within reason), including damage or other non-d20s.